SolaceLabs/solace-integration-guides/docs/_guides/hermesjms.md

 ![]({{ site.baseurl }}/images/hermesjms/create-session-8.png)

 Step 9.
-Hit “OK” to finish creating the new Hermes JMS session.
+Hit "OK" to finish creating the new Hermes JMS session.

 ### Create a new Hermes Queue

-a)	Right-click on jms/sessions/SolaceSession tree node in the “Sessions” area and select New…/Add queue…
+a)	Right-click on jms/sessions/SolaceSession tree node in the "Sessions" area and select New…/Add queue…

 ![]({{ site.baseurl }}/images/hermesjms/create-queue-1.png)